zonemaster/zonemaster-backend/docs/installation.md

     $ perl -MZonemaster::WebBackend::Engine -e 'Zonemaster::WebBackend::Engine->new({ db => "Zonemaster::WebBackend::DB::PostgreSQL"})->{db}->create_db()'

-Only do this during an initial installation od the Zonemaster backend.
+Only do this during an initial installation of the Zonemaster backend.

 _If you do this on an existing system, you will wipe out the data in your database_.